 • Failed to make a true entry of any material in any public account or record, or

 These crimes of forgery shall be punished as a category D felony.
 This is a felony where the court will sentence the person to a term of at least one year and a maximum of four years.
-The court also can impose a fine of as much as $5000.
+The court can also impose a fine of as much as $5000.

 Overview of Forgery in the State of Nevada